 Edinburgh is pretty happening all year round but there are two times in the year which really put Scotland’s capital on the map – the Fringe in August and Christmas.

-Edinburgh at Christmas kicks off mid-November symbolised by the erection of the Princess Street Garden market but this is not where the festivities end.
-In addition to the market, Edinburgh plays host to a whole series of events during winter including the Christmas Lights switch on, Silent Light disco, traditional pantos and the biggest party of the year, Hogmanay.
+Edinburgh at Christmas kicks off in late November symbolised by the erection of the Princess Street Garden market but this is not where the festivities end.
+In addition to the market, Edinburgh plays host to a whole series of events during winter including an ice-skating rink, a Christmas tree maze and more.

 Pantomimes are a big Scotland tradition.
 Expect slapstick comedy, kids high on sugar and parents getting involved with the ‘he’s behind you’ banter.
 Check out the theatres to see which celebs are taking part this year.